-Give your home a little breathing room… and feel free to break out the crayons all summer long!
+So give your home a little breathing room… and feel free to break out the crayons all summer long!

 *Practically Perfect organizing clients receive additional special offers and discounts.
 Email [email protected] for more information.
 We’d love to help you organize your memories!